humanman/hogwarts_crud/README.md

 FIRST: Fork this repository into your own Github account.

-Then clone it to your machine, OUTSIDE of your `pluto` repo.
+Then clone it to your machine, OUTSIDE of your `WDI_Tomato` repo.
 This app is to be tracked separately from your work.
 Then view all of the branches on the origin remote. **DONT RUN ANY RAILS CONFIG COMMANDS YET(db:create, migrate, etc..).**

 ```bash
 git clone your_fork_ssh.git